-If you use Microsoft Outlook 2013 on Windows 8.1 or Windows 10, as your default email client, then you may have noticed that, when you minimize Outlook, it minimizes to the taskbar and continues to occupy space.
+If you use Microsoft Outlook on Windows 10/8.1, as your default email client, then you may have noticed that, when you minimize Outlook, it minimizes to the taskbar and continues to occupy space.
 This can create a problem if you have too many programs open in the taskbar.
-If you have it open all the time, then rather than having it sit in the taskbar, you may wish to minimize Outlook to the system tray or notification are.
+If you have it open all the time, then rather than having it sit in the taskbar, you may wish to minimize Outlook to the system tray, or notification area.
 If this is the case, you can do it as follows.

 Minimize Outlook to System Tray